solana-labs/solana/docs/src/operations/guides/vote-accounts.md

 changed with
 [vote-authorize-voter-checked](../../cli/usage.md#solana-vote-authorize-voter-checked),
 this will not take effect until the beginning of the next epoch.
-To support a smooth transition of the vote signing, `solana-validator` allows the `--authorized-voter` argument to be specified multiple times.
+To support a smooth transition of the vote signing, `agave-validator` allows the `--authorized-voter` argument to be specified multiple times.
 This allows the validator process to keep voting successfully when the network reaches an epoch boundary at which the validator's vote authority account changes.